Competing Values Framework (Cameron & Quinn)

 Researchers Robert Quinn and Kim Cameron came to the conclusion that one must examine two factors when describing an organisation’s cultural typology; the degree of flexibility versus controlling behaviour and internal focus versus external orientation.

-The Competing Values Framework, developed by Robert Quinn and Kim Cameron gives a classification of four corporate cultures, which indicate how a company operates, how employees collaborate and what the corporate values are.
+The Competing Values Framework, developed by Robert Quinn and Kim Cameron gives a classification of four corporate culture types, which indicate how a company operates, how employees collaborate and what the corporate values are.

-Via the Organizational Culture Assessment Instrument (OCAI), a method to assess organizational culture, the Competing Values Framework is filled with assessment results of the now and future state.
+Via i.e. an Organizational Culture Inventory (OCI) tool, a method to assess organizational culture, the Competing Values Framework is filled with assessment results of the now and future state.

 Below is a brief explanation of each culture to understand the context of Competing Values Framework: